-If you’re expecting to receive a tax refund this year, it may be tempting to use the extra money for something fun.
-But instead, why not make your home more comfortable—and valuable—with some smart improvements?
+If you’re a tax procrastinator and you’re just now finding out that you’re getting a refund, it might be tempting to use the financial boon for something frivolous.
+Instead, why not make your home more comfortable—and valuable—with some smart improvements?

 The IRS estimates that the average tax refund in 2023 will be $1,997.
 That’s a healthy chunk of change that you could use to upgrade your space and add value to your property.
 But no matter the size of your refund—whether you’re expecting just $100 or anticipating a $10,000 windfall—there are plenty of ways that money can enhance your home.
 Read on for some of the best home improvement ideas for any tax refund budget.

 Even a small tax refund can make a big impact in your home.
 One place where a small investment goes a long way is in kitchen organization.
 With less than $100, renters and owners alike can buy products for storing sheet pans, pot lids, dry goods, and more to make their kitchen drawers and cabinets easier to navigate.